VoronDesign/VoronUsers/printer_mods/jbisson9/Ultimate_2.4_Z_chain_routing_CANbus/readme.md

 # Tools

+- Drill with 3/4" bit
 - Multimeter to check for continuity
 - Soldering iron for the heat inserts
-- wire cutter
+- Wire cutter
-- wire stripper
+- Wire stripper
 - Molex microfit 3 crimping tools
-- heat gun for the heatshrink tubing
+- Heat gun for the heatshrink tubing

 # Printing